niksan870/storpool/README.md

 # StorPool quiz

 My solutions to the four-task quiz.
-Python where it made sense.

 ## Setup